Number Nine Visual Technology: History

 Number Nine was founded in 1982 by Andrew Najda and Stan Bialek as Number Nine Computer Corporation.
 The company was renamed Number Nine Visual Technology Corporation in the early 1990s.
 For most of its existence, Number Nine was based in Lexington, Massachusetts.

 Number Nine initially made an Apple II accelerator board, then later moved into the design and manufacture of high-end PC graphics cards in 1983.
 Number Nine was one of the premier, higher-end graphics card companies into the early 1990s.
 In the mid to late 1990s, Number Nine began to lose market share to competitors in both the price and performance arenas.
 Number Nine was slow to respond to the boom in 3D graphics, continuing to emphasize high quality, fast 2D graphics.

 On December 20, 1999, Number Nine announced a "letter-of-intent" for S3 Inc. (later S3 Graphics Co.) to buy substantially all assets and intellectual property of Number Nine.
 By mid 2000, S3 had completed the acquisition of Number Nine's assets and Number Nine had ceased operations.
 In 2002 two former Number Nine engineers, James Macleod and Francis Bruno, formed Silicon Spectrum, Inc., and licensed Number Nine's graphics technology from S3 to implement in FPGA devices.

 For five years after Number Nine closed its doors, a former employee kept Number Nine's website up and running, with driver downloads and a forum available for self-help.
 A volunteer and #9 enthusiast provided regular, impromptu technical support on the forum for the last two and a half years the site was active.
 Several former employees checked in to help occasionally.
-The website finally went off the air for good in March 2005 and the domain name was taken over by an online gambling company.
+The website went off the air in March 2005 and the domain name was taken over by an online gambling company.

 In 2013, Francis Bruno from Silicon Spectrum tried to fund an open-source GPU based on a #9 Ticket To Ride IV derived design.
 Started on the crowdfunding platform kickstarter.com, the campaign was unsuccessful as only $13,000 of the requested $200,000 was gathered.
 Despite this, source code was released under a GPL3 license in August 2014.